eletol/DAL-SDK/README.md

 # DAL-SDK
-.NET Data access layer with the most basic DB operations, using LINQ QueryBuilder, ready to be plugged into you business layer project , send your EF Context and you are good to go.
+.NET Data access layer with the most basic DB operations, using LINQ QueryBuilder, ready to be plugged into you business layer project generically with your EF Context

-Please have a look to the sample
+Please have a look at the sample